MUCI/jquery-usos/doc/core.panic.md

 are encountered.
 The user is advised to refresh the screen, contact the administrators etc.

-Currently, this function does not take any parameters, nor is it configurable in any way.
-However, if it used in combination of AJAX calls (like [$.usosCore.usosapiFetch](core.usosapiFetch.md)), **it is advised to call it directly in the `.fail` callback**.
-In the future, the content of the panic screen may be determined from the AJAX error response.
+  * Currently, this function does not take any parameters. **But:**
+  * If you use it with AJAX calls, **it is advised to call it directly in the `.fail` callback**, so that the panic function gets the HTTP response In the future, the content of the panic screen may be affected by this response.

 Demos
 -----